Herbs to Keep You Warm!

 http://minimalistbaker.com/30-minute-coconut-curry/ <—— Vegan yellow coconut curry recipe – my favorite way to eat turmeric!

-Apparently fats, in general, will warm up the body because your body’s metabolism has to get revved up to break them down.
-But, did you know coconut oil can also be used as a moisturizer, which will prevent the body from losing heat through dry skin?
+Most noteworthy, Fats will warm up the body because your body’s metabolism increases to break them down.
+In addition, you can use coconut oil as a moisturizer, which will prevent the body from losing heat through dry skin?
 I love facts on the internet!

 http://karmachow.com/recipes/2014/2/3/delicious-creamy-golden-milk <—— Vegan Golden Milk – a vitality drink containing coconut oil, ginger, AND turmeric!